michaelulm/software-configuration-management/build-automation/readme.md

 Details will be explained at the [Lifecycle Reference](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference "Maven Lifecycle Reference").

-Running Maven for the first time, will download needed Repositories to the [local Repository](https://www.baeldung.com/maven-local-repository), which is located to your user home directory in the subdirectory .m2
+Running Maven for the first time will download needed Repositories to the [local Repository](https://www.baeldung.com/maven-local-repository), which is located in the subdirectory `.m2` of your user home directory.

 ## Ant ##